kpidiba/JAVASCRIPT/README.md

 # DESCRIPTION

 JavaScript is a scripting language primarily used in interactive web pages and as such is an essential part of web applications.
-Along with HTML and CSS, JavaScript is at the heart of the languages ​​used by web developers
+Along with HTML and CSS, JavaScript is at the heart of the languages ​​used by web developers,main script side browser.

 ## REQUIREMENTS